MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Workbooks.md

 10. Select **Workbooks**

-11. Select **Azure AD Sign-on logs**, then select **Save**.
+11. In the Templates tab search for and select **Azure AD Sign-on logs**, then select **Save**.

-12. Select the location **East US 2**.
+12. Select the location that is appropriate for your location.
+The appropriate location usually defaults.

 13. Select **View saved workbook**.

 14. Select **Edit** in command bar.

-15. For Sign-in Location, select **Edit** at the bottom of the grid.
+15. In the Sign-in Location area, select **Edit** at the bottom of the grid.

-To format columns, the Column setting panel provides customization options do the following:
+#### To format columns, the Column setting panel provides customization options, do the following:

 16. Select **Column Settings** in the Query Command bar.

-17. Select the column **Failure Count**.
+17. Select the column **Failure Count|Interrupt Count**.

 18. Review the settings, including the Column renderer and Color palette.

 19. Select the column **Trend**.